Best Startup Loans for Businesses with Bad Credit

 - Your credit score is lower than 550.

 - You’ve been in business less than six months.

 If you’re looking for a business loan but are worried about bad credit, take a look at OnDeck.
-The minimum credit score it accepts is 500 (the lowest on our list of providers that check credit), so business owners with low credit scores have a chance to get the business funding they need.
+The minimum credit score it accepts is 600, so business owners without perfect credit scores have a chance to get the business funding they need.
 But loan companies aren’t in the business of risk-taking—at least not without compensation.
 So the lower your credit score, the higher the interest rate on your loan.